Welcome to Access to Higher Education

 Access to Higher Education Diplomas is one of the most popular entry routes into university for mature students.
 An Access to Higher Education Diploma will provide you with all of the skills you need to not only gain entry to University but to successfully complete your degree.

 University applications are made via external agency UCAS.
 While the thought of your UCAS application may seem a daunting task, there is no need to worry about this if you choose to study at Prior Pursglove.
 We have a dedicated tutor that is on hand to assist and advise on the whole UCAS application process and a number of online UCAS application resources available via our VLE.
 By adhering to proving you with one point of contact for all of your UCAS needs you can rest assured that will receive the consistency you need to submit the best application.

 Each 60 credit diploma is complied of 45 graded and 15 ungraded credits.
 This will teach you research and study skills, ICT of Access, Harvard Referencing and much more.

 Different degree programmes require different Access to Higher Education Diplomas.
-Here at Prior Pursglove College we offer both Access to Higher Education diplomas in Health and Humanities and Social Science.
+Prior Pursglove College offers QAA approved Access to Higher Education Level 3 Diplomas in Health and in Policing.
 Both can lead you on to very different career paths, so it is imperative to understand what Access for Higher Education can do for you.

 The Access to Higher Education section of our website is designed to provide you with as much information as possible, from ‘Which Access to Higher Education Diploma should I study?’ to ‘How is my course funded?’; you will also find useful links to our awarding bodies website and local universities.
 If you do not find what you are looking for or have any further questions with regards to Access to Higher Education please contact Samantha Prosser Tel: 01287 280800 or email: firstname.lastname@example.org